Kemeri Great Bog Tour.

-In the depths of North-Eastern Europe, on the sandy shores where Viking ships lay with Byzantium loads, where wolves still hunt deer in the wilderness, exists a piece of Neverland.
-Until the end of the 18th century there were deep borderland forests what divided the Russian Empire from Commonwealth of Poland and Lithuania.
-Well guarded caravans cross those forests commuting between Muscovy and Rome.
-Sometimes they stopped at the tavern 2 miles away of modern Highway in the forest where now small lawn with some ruins and huge old lime trees mark the place.
+In the depths of North-Eastern Europe, on the sandy shores where the Viking ships lay with Byzantium loads and where wolves still hunt for deer in the wilderness, exists a piece of Neverland.
+Until the end of the 18th century, there were deep borderland forests that divided the Russian Empire from the Commonwealth of Poland and Lithuania.
+Well-guarded caravans crossed those forests when commuting between Muscovy and Rome.
+Sometimes they stopped at the tavern about 2 miles away from the modern highway in the forest where now a small lawn with some ruins and huge old lime trees mark the place.

 Entrance of St Peters church